Yonghee9106/git-command-line-cheat-sheet/README.md

 ```
 <br/>

-Let's check if email is changed on a global level.
+Let's check that the email is changed on a global level.
 ```git
 $ git config --global user.email
 ```